jlinclabs/didserver/README.md

 connection_string = "postgres://root@localhost:26257/did?sslmode=disable"

 [keys]
-public = "GET THIS KET IN THE NEXT STEP" secret = "GET THIS KET IN THE NEXT STEP"
+public = "GET THIS KEY IN THE NEXT STEP" secret = "GET THIS KEY IN THE NEXT STEP"

 [at]
 context = "https://w3id.org/did/v1"